Brian Cox (physicist)

 Brian Edward Cox (born 3 March 1968) is an English physicist and musician.
-He is a professor of particle physics in the School of Physics and Astronomy at the University of Manchester and the Royal Society Professor for Public Engagement in Science.
+He is a professor of particle physics in the Department of Physics and Astronomy at the University of Manchester and the Royal Society professor for public engagement in science.
 He is best known to the public as the presenter of science programmes, especially BBC Radio 4's The Infinite Monkey Cage and the Wonders of... series and for popular science books, including Why Does E=mc^{2}?
 (2009) and The Quantum Universe (2011).

 David Attenborough described Cox as the natural successor for the BBC's scientific programming.
-Before his academic career, he was a keyboard player for the bands Dare and D:Ream.
+Before his academic career, he was a keyboard player for the rock band Dare, as well as a live and session keyboardist for the pop group D:Ream.

 Early life and education

 Cox was born on 3 March 1968 in the Royal Oldham Hospital, later living in nearby Chadderton from 1971.
 He has a younger sister.
 His parents worked for Yorkshire Bank, his mother as a cashier and his father as a middle-manager in the same branch.
 He recalls a happy childhood in Oldham that included pursuits such as dance, gymnastics, and plane and bus spotting.
 He attended the private Hulme Grammar School in Oldham from 1979 to 1986.

 Cox has stated in many interviews and in an episode of Wonders of the Universe that when he was 12, the book Cosmos by Carl Sagan was a key factor in inspiring him to become a physicist.
 He said on The Jonathan Ross Show that he performed poorly on his maths A-level exam: "I got a D ...
 I was really not very good ...
 I found out you need to practise."